 It's all too easy to get hit by banking fees and other financial charges, and these fees add up.
-Median overdraft fee? $35.
-Average fee for using an out-of-network ATM? $4.35.
+The median overdraft fee is $35.
+Average fee for using an out-of-network ATM?
+About $2.50 to $3.
 Average late fee? $37.

 Simple mistakes can wind up costing a lot.
 Fortunately, they're all avoidable with some planning.
-Most banks allow you to set up online alerts for bills due, account balances, and more.
+Most banks allow you to set up online alerts for when bills are due, account balances get low, and more.
 Setting up automatic bill payments will also help you avoid that $37 late fee for forgetfulness.
 As for ATM fees, it's all about planning around them.
 Instead of hitting up a high-fee ATM on the spot, figure out how much cash you'll need ahead of time and get it from a fee-free ATM.

-Potential Savings: Skipping a weekly ATM charge will save $17.40 a month, and potentially more depending on fees avoided.
+Potential Savings: Skipping a weekly ATM charge alone will save about $10 to $12 a month

 Tame Your Commute

 Driving to work every day can be a big drain, but there are lots of ways to save.
 Can you trade your car for public transportation?
 How about joining a carpool with co-workers?
 Even if ditching your commute isn't an option, if you take the time to compare gas prices and keep your car in good shape (keeping your tires properly inflated, for one), you can get better mileage for a lower cost.

 Potential Savings: Varies

 Sell Your Stuff

 Our homes are full of stuff we aren't using, from old clothes to old smartphones to mystery boxes in the attic that we haven't touched in years.
 Why keep the clutter when you could sell it for cash?